daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### Screen reader users must be able to activate actionable content.
+#### Screen reader users must be able to activate actionable content

 Screen reader users must be able to activate actionable content (such as links, buttons, expandable elements).

 Priority: Must-have

-#### Screen reader users must be able to return to their previous reading position.
+#### Screen reader users must be able to return to their previous reading position

-After navigating to a different part of the content (perhaps by following a footnote, internal hyperlink, referring to a glossary entry or going to a different page) the user must be able to return back to their previous reading position.
+After navigating to a different part of the content, such as following a footnote, internal hyperlink, glossary entry, or switching to another page, the user must be able to return to their previous reading position.
+Most modern screen readers support navigation history or reading position memory, allowing users to jump back to where they left off.
+To enable this functionality effectively, the application must maintain focus and structural consistency, ensuring that the screen reader can track and restore the user's position within the content.

 Priority: Must-have

-#### Screen reader users must be able to use footnotes and endnotes.
+#### Screen reader users must be able to use footnotes and endnotes

 Users must be able to detect the reference to a footnote (or endnote), reach the content of the footnote, read the content of the footnote, and